 Now, I’m a sucker for comparative anatomy, so my absolute favorite illustration appears in the back of the book, as Bonner talks about the first tetrapods (the group that includes all land-dwelling vertebrates).
 I absolutely love how this image allows the reader to easily compare the similar body parts, and to see how they were gradually co-opted for different uses in successive generations of animals.
 I also found the comparison between the human baby and the early tetrapod both genius and adorable.
 (Bonus historical fact: the author states in the appendix that Tiktaalik, the second creature from the top of this image, was discovered after she’d already sketched out the end of the book, necessitating a bit of a last-minute rewrite!
 That means this is among the first popular books to have ever featured this incredibly important species.)

 This book is an excellent introduction to the important events of the mid-Paleozoic Era, probably the among the best, in fact!
 The clear, easy to read text and the wide range of crisp illustrations make for a very informative book that I enjoyed very much myself, but also make it very useful for grade-school age kids as well.
 This book will be well-loved by any enthusiast of prehistory, especially those interested in life before the dinosaurs.
 I heartily give this the Dino Dad Stomp of Approval… though I suppose I should put a bit of an asterisk here in this case.
-While I have this as its own individual book, it has since been released in a collected volume with the other two books in the series, which includes some updates to the science as new discoveries have come to light.
+While I have this as its own individual book, it has since been released in a collected volume with the other two books in the series (including When Bugs Were Big, Plants Were Strange, and Tetrapods Stalked the Earth, which I’ve also reviewed), that includes some updates to the science as new discoveries have come to light.
 If you like the look of this book, I recommend saving a few bucks and some shelf space by buying that volume.
 You won’t regret it!